core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 --- abstract

-YANG Schema Item iDentifiers (SID) are used to identify different YANG items using a numeric identifier.
-This document defines the registration and assignment processes of SIDs.
+YANG Schema Item iDentifiers (SID) are globally unique 64-bit numeric identifiers used to identify all items used in YANG.
+This document defines the semantics, the registration, and assignment processes of SIDs.
 To enable the implementation of these processes, this document also defines a file format used to persist and publish assigned SIDs.

 --- middle

 # Introduction

 Some of the items defined in YANG {{RFC7950}} require the use of a unique identifier.
 In both NETCONF {{RFC6241}} and RESTCONF, {{RFC8040}} these identifiers are implemented using names.
 To allow the implementation of data models defined in YANG in constrained devices and constrained networks, a more compact method to identify YANG items is required.
-This compact identifier, called SID, is encoded using an unsigned integer.
+This compact identifier, called SID, is encoded using a 64-bit unsigned integer.
 The following items are identified using SIDs:

 * identities